tristan852/kite/README.md

 Notably, the Elo gaps between successive skill levels widen as we approach perfect play.
 This trend is also reflected in the first table, where matchups become increasingly one-sided.
 This reflects the fact that at high levels, even a single small mistake can be decisive — making further improvements increasingly difficult and more impactful in terms of rating.

+If you want to translate these Elo ratings to your own scale — or vice versa — try to identify a reference point by comparing one of these skill levels to a skill level in your system with a known Elo rating.

 ---

 ## 📄 License